THE FLYING FISHERMAN

 "Then take a hold of my coattail and we shall go."

 The dwarf rose up and flew into the air, and the fisherman that was agripping his coattail went flying up behind him.
-They flew a great way, and came down to land unnoticed in the branches of a great tree that overlooked a dancing place.
+They flew a great way, and came down to land unnoticed in the branches of a great tree beside a small fisher town that stood looking out over the edge of the land.
+The tree overlooked a dancing place.
 Below them there were lovely lasses dancing in slow and stately style.
 The dwarf looked keenly at each of the lasses, commenting on the noble bearing and high beauty of each.
 He asked the fisherman which he thought finest, and the fisherman chose one who was shining bright as the snow and redlipped as the rose.

 "She is the one, then."